In This Article

 The Filing Process: DOB NOW

 All LL152 reports are filed electronically through DOB NOW: Safety, the NYC DOB's online portal.
-The LMP must:
+In practice, the licensed master plumber or their filing staff handles that workflow for the building owner.
+The filing sequence typically includes:

-- Create or log into a DOB NOW account registered to their LMP license
+- The LMP logs into the DOB NOW account registered to their license

-- Search the building by address or BIN (Building Identification Number)
+- The filing team locates the building by address or BIN (Building Identification Number)

-- Complete the inspection data fields β each pipe section, condition found, and corrective action taken
+- The inspection data fields are completed for each pipe section, condition found, and corrective action taken

 Building owners should request a copy of the filed report number and DOB confirmation from their LMP.
 Maintain this documentation in the building's compliance file β you will need it to demonstrate compliance to DOB, potential buyers, lenders, and title insurance companies.